-14. Rocca della Verruca
+14. Enjoy the View from the Rocca della Verruca

-If you have time and want to explore the countryside of Pisa and learn how they protected the city, you can go to the Rocca della Verruca.
-Here you will find a nice panoramic view of the area and the ruins of a fortress.
+From the Rocca della Verruca, you will find a nice panoramic view of the area and the ruins of a fortress.
 With an elevation of 534m above sea level, this strategic place gives a bird’s eye view of the whole Pisan plain and the Arno River.

 The Marina di Pisa is one of the favourite places to visit for locals and tourists when you want to enjoy the seaside.
 At the end of the Arno River, you will find a nice harbour, beach and restaurants.
 This is a very good place if you want to enjoy seafood.

 Bagno Gorgona is a small, private beach located in the centre of the Marina di Pisa which is ideal for families.

-16. Orto Botanico
+16. Relax in the Orto Botanico Gardens

 The Orto Botanico gardens are used by the University and are a safe haven in the city.
 This garden was the first University botanical garden in Europe.
 There are plenty of different species of plants to be admired and there is a museum which explains the history of the garden.

-17. Pisa with Kids
+17. Discover Pisa with Kids

 It is worth remembering that if you are travelling with children, kids under 8 are NOT allowed to go inside the Leaning Tower.
 However, if your kids are older, the Leaning Tower is a great place to visit.
-Younger kids can still have fun outside the tower by taking some cool photographs.
+Younger kids (and adults) can still have fun outside the tower by taking some cool photographs.

-18. Hidden Gems in Pisa
+18. Enjoy Finding the Hidden Gems in Pisa

 If you can’t get a ticket for the Leaning Tower, you can visit a different one.
 The bell tower of the Saint Michael Church is situated near the Arno River in the via delle Piagge.

 The Church of San Francesco doesn’t look nice from the outside with its plain white façade but behind this you will find a hidden gem from the 13th century.
-Inside the church, you will discover a truss ceiling, stained-glass-windows, various chapels, a 70-meter long nave and original 13th centure frescoes.
+Inside the church, you will discover a truss ceiling, stained-glass-windows, various chapels, a 70-meter long nave and original 13th century frescoes.

 By wandering around the narrow medieval streets of Pisa, you will find many interesting places to browse and shop.
 Borgo Stretto is a mainly pedestrianised street which is full of shops, but its buildings also form part of the history of Pisa.

-20. Museo Nazionale (National Museum)
+20. Visit the Museo Nazionale (National Museum)

-21. The Guelfa Tower
+21. Climb the Guelfa Tower

 This Guelfa Tower can be found on the bank of the Arno River and is part of the old city walls.
 The tower was built to strengthen the defences of the city.